-D. The committee reserves the right to remove any items, material or structures that, in its opinion, become unmanageable, deteriorated or unsightly; additionally permission has been given to the caretaker to trim any bush, shrub or tree or cut down anything that will hinder his mowing.
+F. The City reserves the right to remove any items, material or structures that, in its opinion, become unmanageable, deteriorated or unsightly; additionally, permission has been given to the caretaker to trim any bush, shrub or tree or cut down anything that will hinder his mowing.

 A. Parking will only be permitted on the short streets that run north and south.
 The north-south streets on the east and west ends and the entry streets are not to be used for parking.